kdorfmanUMN/polymer_visual/README.md

 A package of MATLAB functions that generate detailed figures to characterize the structure of self-assembled polymeric systems, using data calculated by the [open-source software package PSCF](https://pscf-home.cems.umn.edu/).

 The original MATLAB code was written by Naveen Pillai, with help from Akash Arora.
 This expanded version was created by Ben Magruder.
 The Voronoi cell visualization on the 2D contour plots was developed by Ryan Collanton.
-All of this work was done at the University of Minnesota -- Twin Cities, in the research group of Dr. Kevin Dorfman.
+All of this work was done at the University of Minnesota &ndash; Twin Cities, in the research group of Dr. Kevin Dorfman.
 <br> <br>

 # Contents